- General Questions

 Can I get a course substitution?

 All students are responsible for meeting the degree requirements associated with their field of study.
 Students interested in seeking a course substitution should first contact the appropriate student dean in their college or school to determine its policies and procedures related to substitutions.
-Those seeking substitutions as a disability accommodation need to register with SSD and to consult with their coordinator about whether such an accommodation is appropriate.
+Those seeking substitutions as a disability accommodation need to register with D&A and to consult with their coordinator about whether such an accommodation is appropriate.
 The process for recommending a course substitution involves reviewing relevant disability documentation, students’ experience with the subject in question, and history of accommodations in those courses.
-Students are generally required to enroll in the course(s) with classroom accommodations prior to SSD making a recommendation for substitution.
+Students are generally required to enroll in the course(s) with classroom accommodations prior to D&A making a recommendation for substitution.
 All final decisions/approvals regarding substitutions and appropriate substitute courses are made by the dean’s office in the student’s college or school.

 What should I do if I think I have a disability, but have never been tested?